Enthusiastic rum consumers are gaining greater awareness and appreciation for the finest rum expressions.

 Consumer Rum Tasting Awards announced

-for Miami Rum Festival
+for Rum Renaissance Festival

 Alongside the RumXP international blind tasting awards, the RumXPs presented their first consumer rum jury prizes based on the most highly rated rums by the newly empaneled consumer rum tasting jury.